ybhphoenix/A_Low_latency_A2B/README.md

 |--HW/                ## hardware implementations
   |--lib/             ## basic gate implementations for Python script to generate RTL
   |--python/          ## scripts for RTL generation
+    |--Main_Generator.py ## Run this script to generate the specified parameter RTL
   |--rtl/             ## generated rtl for reference
     |--csa_n3k32/      ## CSA-based A2B rtl with 3 shares and 32 bit width
     |--csa_n4k32/      ## CSA-based A2B rtl with 4 shares and 32 bit width